wyne-ybanez/SneakrHead/README.md

 #### Database Security

-EDIT! - Speak about superuser, sql, csrf tokens
+The website takes advantage of Django's security features to protect all data that is inputted and stored within the site.
+It does so through the features of a superuser, who can manipulate data through the administrator's page.

+It utilises CSRF protection so as to ensure that forms are validated and secure.
+It checks for a secret within each POST request.
+Thus, ensures that a malicious actor can't POST to the site and have another logged in user unwittingly submit that form.

+The site also uses Host header validation: Django validates Host headers against the ALLOWED_HOSTS setting in the django.http.HttpRequest.get_host() method. (https://docs.djangoproject.com/en/3.2/topics/security/)

+Additionally, the site exploits Amazon's AWS S3 which provides server-side encryption (SSE) for uploaded static images within the site.

-Database security is maintained through the "env.py" file which ensures that the configuration files are not stored in github via .gitignore.
-For production, the configuration details are placed into the app settings within...
+Database security is also maintained through the workspace environment through the following command `export VARIABLE = VARIABLE VALUE` or by going to gitpod and changing the environment variables manually.
+During development, these variables are then accessed through the local environment which ensures that the configuration files are not stored in github.
+For production, the configuration details are placed into the app settings and Heroku variables instead.

 ### **The Surface Plane**
 ### Design